krainet/KRAngular/README.md

 Finally, open `file:///path/to/KRAngular/build/index.html` in your browser.

-To try some features (angular-facebook) try to setup 127.0.0.1 krangular.com in your hosts file
+To try some features (angular-facebook) try to setup 127.0.0.1 krangular.com in your hosts file and start your browser with url http://krangular.com:9000/

 Happy hacking!